TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 These are the objects that will be inserted into background images and detected by our model.

-Training images are acquired from http://cvcl.mit.edu/database.htm.
-From the yolov3_time_covers directory, run the following shell script to download all of the images and copy them to the `images` directory.
+Training background images are acquired from http://cvcl.mit.edu/database.htm.
+From the `yolov3_time_covers` directory, run the following shell script to download all of the images and copy them to the `images` directory.

     >./get_images.sh

-You should now have an `images` directory with 1500 or so images.
+You should now have an `images` directory with 1200 or so images.
 A few of these are shown below.

 <br />
 <p align="center">